Asset Tokenization

 Regulatory Uncertainty

-Tokenized mortgages must comply with all existing mortgage regulations *plus* any emerging digital asset regulations.
+Tokenized mortgages must comply with all existing mortgage regulations plus emerging digital asset regulations.
 This dual regulatory burden is significant and creates uncertainty for both lenders and borrowers.

 • How do foreclosure and default procedures work when the loan is recorded on a blockchain?